John Stokes

 John walked off stage

 Dec and Con decided to put the song in the act and when it came time to sing it, John walked off stage.
+The bass player in the band took over John's part.
 This continued every night they performed.
-Dec then finished the arrangement for the second song and handed the bass part to John to learn.
+Dec then finished the arrangement for the second song, "I Will Take You Home Again Kathleen", and handed the bass part to John to learn.
 The music was flung on the floor with the words "It's a load of crap".

 Picking the music up from the floor they asked their drummer, Ken Newton, to ask John to learn the part.
 John reluctantly took the music.
 When it came time for Nelly Dean to be sung, John would walk off the stage, and when it came time for the second song to be sung he would take out the music, turn his back to the audience and play the bass without singing.